MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/install-biztalk-adapter-pack-2013-r2-and-2013.md

    msiexec /i AdaptersSetup.msi /qn /f
    ```

     You can use various different combinations with the /f option.
-For more information about the msiexec command type `msiexec` on the command line, and press `ENTER`.
-Or go to [here](https://go.microsoft.com/fwlink/p/?LinkId=103199).
+For more information about the `msiexec` command, type `msiexec` on the command line, and press `ENTER`.
+Or, see [**msiexec**](/windows-server/administration/windows-commands/msiexec).

    > [!IMPORTANT]
-   >  While modifying the [!INCLUDE[adapterpacknoversion](../includes/adapterpacknoversion-md.md)] installation in the silent mode, you cannot change your preferences for opting in or out of CEIP.
+   > When you modify the [!INCLUDE[adapterpacknoversion](../includes/adapterpacknoversion-md.md)] installation in silent mode, you can't change your preferences for opting in or out of CEIP.
 The preferences you chose during the installation remains, even if you explicitly set the CEIP_OPTIN to true or false.

 <a name="BKMK_Remove_Adap"></a>
 ## Removing the BizTalk Adapter Pack